Geometric-disentangelment Unlearning

-We evaluate our method on the \textbf{OpenUnlearning} benchmark suite, focusing primarily on \textbf{TOFU}~\citep{openunlearning}, a fine-grained benchmark with 200 fictitious author profiles, each containing 20 QA pairs.
-For fair comparison, we adopt the Llama-3 backbones (1B, 3B, 8B) \citep{dubey2024llama} provided by the suite and follow the official \emph{scaling splits}, varying the forget set size (\texttt{forget01}, \texttt{forget05}, \texttt{forget10}) to examine scalability.
-In addition, we report results on \textbf{MUSE}~\citep{shi2025muse}, which evaluates memorization and unlearning of books and news articles through verbatim reproduction, question answering, and membership inference, and on \textbf{WMDP}~\citep{liu2024wmdp}, an alignment-oriented benchmark of 3,668 multiple-choice questions across hazardous domains (biosecurity, cybersecurity, chemical security) assessing whether models can forget dangerous capabilities while retaining general performance.
-For MUSE and WMDP, we report results on Llama-2-7B \citep{touvron2023llama} and zephyr-7b \citep{tunstall2024zephyr} to provide a more comprehensive evaluation \footnote{These models are chosen to ensure they have learned the target knowledge, enabling fair comparison of unlearning effectiveness, as provided and recommended in the OpenUnlearning suite.}.
+\paragraph{Datasets} We evaluate our method on the \textbf{Open Unlearning}~\cite{openunlearning} benchmark suite, focusing primarily on \textbf{TOFU}~\citep{openunlearning}, a fine-grained benchmark with 200 fictitious author profiles, each containing 20 QA pairs.
+For fair comparison, we adopt the Llama-3 backbones (1B, 3B, 8B) \citep{grattafiori2024llama} provided by the suite and follow the official \emph{scaling splits}, varying the forget set size (\texttt{forget01}, \texttt{forget05}, \texttt{forget10}) to examine scalability.
+In addition, we report results on \textbf{MUSE}~\citep{shi2025muse}, which evaluates memorization and unlearning of books and news articles through verbatim reproduction, question answering, and membership inference, and on \textbf{WMDP}~\citep{li2024wmdp}, an alignment-oriented benchmark of 3,668 multiple-choice questions across hazardous domains (biosecurity, cybersecurity, chemical security) assessing whether models can forget dangerous capabilities while retaining general performance.
+For MUSE and WMDP, we report results on Llama-2-7B \citep{touvron2023llama} and zephyr-7b \citep{tunstall2024zephyr} to provide a more comprehensive evaluation.